eead-csic-compbio/get_homologues/README.md

-Soure code of tutorials and manual of GET_HOMOLOGUES and GET_HOMOLOGUES-EST.
+Source code of tutorials and manuals of GET_HOMOLOGUES and GET_HOMOLOGUES-EST.